MlWoo/Load-Data-In-Torch-by-Buffer-Queue/README.md

 #Explanation
 config.lua and opts.lua are used to configure parameters of your model or data.

-LMDBProvider.lua provides interfaces to access LMDB and wraps the data and method into a torch class.
+LMDBProvider.lua provides interfaces to access LMDB and wrapps the data and method into a torch class.

-model.lua provides interfaces to create the model which includes network and optimizer, and wraps the data and method into a torch class.
+model.lua provides interfaces to create the model which includes network and optimizer, and wrapps the data and method into a torch class.

 main.lua has a clear procedure to train network.
 Producer and consumer threads are coroutine by judging the vector (buffer queue) is full or empty.

+#More Tips
+Please swith to the ShareBufferBatch branch